Add a custom tool¶

 Streaming tools (generators)¶

 For long-running tools, make the function a generator and yield StreamChunk objects during execution.
-The agent's Agent.run(stream=True) forwards each yielded chunk through its own stream so callers see progress live — no side channels, no callbacks.
+The agent's Agent.run(stream=True) forwards each yielded chunk through its own stream so callers see progress live, with no side channels and no callbacks.

 from aimu.models import StreamChunk, StreamingContentType